aerospike/aerospike-kubernetes/helm/README.md

 			 --set enableAerospikeMonitoring=true
 ```

-Use option `--set-file prometheus.aerospikeAlertRulesFilePath` to add a custom aerospike alert rules configuration file.
+Use option `--set-file prometheus.aerospikeAlertRulesFile` to add a custom aerospike alert rules configuration file.

-> `prometheus.aerospikeAlertRulesFilePath` should be a file path on helm "client" machine (where the user is running 'helm install')
+> `prometheus.aerospikeAlertRulesFile` should be a file path on helm "client" machine (where the user is running 'helm install')

+Aerospike alert rules file can also be passed in base64 encoded form.
+Use `prometheus.aerospikeAlertRulesFileBase64` configuration to specify base64 encoded string of the Aerospike alert rules file.

-Use option `--set-file alertmanager.alertmanagerConfFilePath` to add an alertmanager configuration file.
+Use option `--set-file alertmanager.alertmanagerConfFile` to add an alertmanager configuration file.

-> `alertmanager.alertmanagerConfFilePath` should be a file path on helm "client" machine (where the user is running 'helm install')
+> `alertmanager.alertmanagerConfFile` should be a file path on helm "client" machine (where the user is running 'helm install')

+Alertmanager configuration file can also be passed in base64 encoded form.
+Use `alertmanager.alertmanagerConfFileBase64` configuration to specify base64 encoded string of the alertmanager configuration file.

 Check the below [configuration section](#configuration) or [`values.yaml`](values.yaml) file for more details on configuration of the `Aerospike Prometheus Exporter`, `Prometheus`, `Grafana` and `Alertmanager`.